| |

 DIY difficulties.
 All my designs have a Support Page.
 It is listed on the cover

-or inside of your project documentation.
+or inside your project documentation.
 There is an ORION/PLUTO/LX521 Users

 Group with people who can help you.
 I respond to every email eventually, but